dveldhoen/easyinvoice-pip/README.md

         #     "margin-bottom": 25, # Defaults to '25'
         #     "format": "A4" # Defaults to A4, options: A3, A4, A5, Legal, Letter, Tabloid
     },
+    # Translate your invoice to your preferred language
     "translate": {
         #     "invoice": "FACTUUR",  # Default to 'INVOICE'
         #     "number": "Nummer", # Defaults to 'Number'